 How about some time for Christmas shopping?
 Erfurt’s lovely historical city centre provides a great blend of high street and independent retail options (tip: the small shops on Merchants’ Bridge!).
 Then it’s on to Leuchtenburg Castle in Seitenroda an hour from Erfurt for another castle market.
 Stalls here sell special porcelain items from Thuringian producers, or stock up on honey made in the castle.
 Then, try the “Skywalk of Wishes”.
 It’s said that if you follow a certain procedure, your wishes will come true.
 Handy for Christmas …

 (Market open on second and third Advent weekend)

-Next stop: Leipzig (approx. 1 hr 30 min drive), a city that is all glitter and sparkling during the festive season.
-Things revolve around the truly splendid Christmas market right in the historical city centre.
-It dates back to the 15th century and features more than 250 stalls.
-Marvel at its famous giant spruce tree and try some delicacies in the market’s special Scandinavian section.
+Our next stop Leipzig (approx. 1 hr 30 min drive) is a city that is all glitter and sparkling during the festive season – and, of course, things revolve around a truly splendid Christmas market right in the historical city centre.

 Christmas market in Leipzig